bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 ```

 Now, we have to install all the software dependencies and the software as well:
-(It can take some minutes)
+(It can take some minutes, if it takes very long time make sure you installed php-curl & unzip packages.)

-Before installing the dependencies using composer generate your private and index keys for encryption.
+Before installing the dependencies using composer generate your `privat`e and `index keys` for encryption.
 After generating copy the keys, you'll past them when prompted on the installation process.

 ```